Improwised/kb.repairrabbit.github.io/content/installation-using-wizard/_index.md

 * `APP_CURRENCY`

   It shows the currency that system supports.
-Values should be any of the **html entity** from [here](https://www.toptal.com/designers/htmlarrows/currency/)
+Values should be any of the **HTML entity** from [here](https://www.toptal.com/designers/htmlarrows/currency/)

 * `VAT`